The Top 12 Pros of Cloud Computing: Every Business Should Know About Part 1

 Dell reports that the companies invest in big data, cloud tech, mobility, and top security software and see a 53% increase in revenue growth compared to their competitors.
 The tech-savvy businesses looking to embrace the uncertainty of change are the ones that enjoy the most success.

 You aren't alone for any business leaders out there who find themselves worried about the price of switching to cloud computing.
-It turns out about 20% of companies find themselves hesitant to make the change.
+Aboutabout 20% of companies find themselves hesitant to make the change.
 But the pros outweigh the cons, leaving the firms in a much better position.

 Bitglass' survey in 2015 found that half of all CIOs and IT leaders stated their firms saw dramatic savings for their tech needs by swapping to cloud-based computing.
 Cloud computing is cheaper; these lower costs make it easy for all employees to work on major projects or young start-ups.
-Most cloud computing services are done as a pay-as-you-go, giving users the freedom to make the changes they need.
+Most cloud computing services are done as a pay-as-you-go, allowing users to make the necessary changes.

 It's More Secure